ARM-software/SCP-firmware/doc/framework.md

 be efficient for performance sensitive use cases.
-The framework provides an additional event type ```struct fwk_event_light``` which does not contain this block of memory for parameters and few other fields(cookie, is_response, is_notification, is_delayed_response, and is_thread_wakeup_event).
+The framework provides an additional event type ```struct fwk_event_light``` which does not contain this block of memory for parameters and few other fields(cookie, is_response, is_notification, and is_delayed_response).
 Apart from this, from the user's view the *Light Events* behaves as same as *Events*.
 Also, note that these type of events can not be used in notifications and delayed response use cases.

 #### Notifications